Frequently Asked Questions

 How do I know if now is the right time to reach out?

 If you're asking this question, it's probably the right time.
-Whether you're in crisis or simply want to explore these conversations, Season of Grace is here to support you.
+Whether you're in crisis, facing a major transition, or simply want to explore meaningful conversations, Season of Grace is here.
 There's no "too early" or "too late."
 Reach out when something in you says it's time.

 What's the first step?

-Simply contact Mary through the form on our site.
-Share a bit about your situation and what matters to you.
-We'll have a conversation to understand your needs and explore how Season of Grace can support you.
+Simply contact Mary using the form on our site.
+Share a bit about your situation, what you're facing, and what matters to you.
+We'll have a conversation to understand your needs and explore how Season of Grace can best support you.

 Will you judge me or my choices?

 Absolutely not.
-Season of Grace is built on respect for your autonomy and your unique values.
-Whatever your choices, beliefs, or circumstances, you'll be met with compassion and without judgment.
+Season of Grace is built on deep respect for your autonomy and your unique values.
+Whatever your choices, beliefs, or circumstances, you'll be met with genuine compassion and without any judgment.